carltonf/carltonf-blog-source/_posts/2016-11-23-code-reading-the-racing-of-two-agents.md

 ```

 Then use `journalctl -t PK-G` to pick log from `polkit-gnome` out specifically.
+{% sidenote sn-journctl-since As with `ausearch`, a since-time can be passed
+with `-S,--since=`.
+Notably `journctl` features far richer time formats as
+documented in `man systemd.time`.
+You can use relative time setting like
+`journalctl -S -1min`. `ausearch` doesn't seem to support advanced time format.
+However, we can always use `date` to achieve similar result.
+For example, to get
+audit logs since 90 sec ago, we can use `ausearch -i -ts $(date +'%H:%M:%S' -d
+'-300sec')`. %}

 ``` text
 -- Logs begin at Wed 2016-10-26 18:35:03 CST, end at Thu 2016-10-27 16:36:48 CST. --